soulteary/certs-maker/README.md

 # docker compose up
 ```

-If you want the certificate to be more friendly to K8s, you can add the `FOR_K8S` parameter:
+To make the certificate more Kubernetes-friendly, add the `FOR_K8S` parameter:

 ```bash
 docker run --rm -it -v `pwd`/ssl:/ssl soulteary/certs-maker:v3.5.0 "--CERT_DNS=lab.com,*.lab.com,*.data.lab.com --FOR_K8S=ON"